BenSturgeon/ai-safety-camp-2024-model-agents/README.md

 Then, normally it makes sense to build procgen from source.
 I have also had to modify CMakeLists.txt to ensure that warnings are not treated as errors, and this has made building easier.

+Change the line in CMAKELISTS.txt that contains the flag -werror to this: add_compile_options(-Wextra -Wshadow -Wall -Wformat=2 -Wundef -Wvla -Wmissing-include-dirs -Wnon-virtual-dtor -Wno-unused-parameter -Wno-unused-variable)